EOEPCA/deployment-guide/notes/DATA-SPECIFICATION.md

         validate_bucket_name: false
 ```

-Using this S3 configuration and the path to the Sentinel scene provided by the harvester in the STAC item, the registrar accesses the 'official' metadata XML.
-For example...
+Using this S3 configuration, the registrar pycsw backend uses the product metadata linked in the STAC item (ref. assets `inspire-metadata` and `product-metadata`) to embelesh the metadata.
+For example, `product-metadata` in the file...

 ```
 s3://EODATA/Sentinel-2/MSI/L1C/2019/09/10/S2B_MSIL1C_20190910T095029_N0208_R079_T33TXN_20190910T120910.SAFE/MTD_MSIL1C.xml
 ```

-> **QUESTION**<br>
-> How does the registrar know to access the file `MTD_MSIL1C.xml`?<br>
-> It is understood that the registrar uses `stactools` library to read the Sentinel-2 scene metadata into STAC items - so maybe `stactools` handles the details of this.
-Does `stactools` auto-detect that this a Sentinel-2 to do this?<br>
-> -> in which case, does this imply support for Sentinel-2 has been specifically built-in to the registrar container image?

 The registrar uses this information to create the ISO XML metadata that is loaded into the resource-catalogue.

 ## Collections

-The registrar (`eoepca/rm-data-access-core`) container image is pre-loaded with two collections at the path `/registrar_pycsw/registrar_pycsw/resources`:
+The registrar (`eoepca/rm-data-access-core`) container image is pre-loaded with two collections at the path `/registrar_pycsw/registrar_pycsw/resources`, (in the built container the files are at the path `/usr/local/lib/python3.8/dist-packages/registrar_pycsw/resources/`):

 * S2MSI1C.yml - identifier: `S2MSI1C`
-* S2MSI2A.yml - identifier: `S2MSI2A`
+* S2MSI2A.yml - identifier: `S2MSI2A`<br>

-> **QUESTION**<br>
-> Since these are built-in to the container image - how to define different collections - or remove these if they are not required ?

-> **QUESTION**<br>
-> Further testing suggests that these `resources/*.yml` files that are built-in to the container image have no impact.
-The container image has been modified to:
->
-> 1. add an additional `resources/XXX.yml` file
-> 1. delete the contents of the `resources/` directory.
->
-> In either case it made no difference to the outcome in which two collections `S2MSI1C` and `S2MSI2A` were created.
+Products are mapped into these collecitons by the registrar using their _Product Type_ - i.e. they are mapped into the collections whose name matches the product type.

 ## Products

+The registrar recognises the product as Sentinel-2 and so reads its metadata XML files to obtain additional information.
 From the metadata XML file (e.g. `MTD_MSIL1C.xml`) the registrar obtains the _Product Type_ for each product from the field `<PRODUCT_TYPE>`...

 ```
 <n1:Level-1C_User_Product>